varun2799dev/Passwordgen/README.md

+REACT+Tailwind
 This project generates a password which you can copy, control the length with other variations.
-It makes use of hooks of React along with Tailwind CSS for a little bit of design.
+It makes use of hooks of React along with Tailwind CSS for a little bit of design to the UI.